What's New?

 We have taken the decision to move our Pipeline Pilot Collection and relevant documentation to the CCDC Open Source Repo.
 It will no longer be actively tested and updated with each CSD release.
 Please see the FAQ for more details on how you can still access this resource.

 Goldmine functionality will be retired from the Hermes interface in the next release, 2025.2.
-Closer to the retirement, we will make a FAQ available with further details and alternative functionality to support any existing workflows.
+As we approach retirement, we will make an FAQ available with additional details and alternative functionality to support any existing workflows.

 How to Get the Update